silviadebenedictis/silviadebenedictis.github.io/projects/rate-my-facilities.md

 This project also strengthened my knowledge on Javascript.
 Not only did I gain more experience creating form validations but I also got to learn how to fetch and manipulate data from our collections, which solidified my understanding of Javascript.

-* Source code can be found in our [Organization GitHub Page](https://github.com/d-facilitators).
+* Source code can be found on our [Organization GitHub Page](https://github.com/d-facilitators).

-* More information can be found in our [Homepage](https://d-facilitators.github.io/).
+* More information can be found on our [Homepage](https://d-facilitators.github.io/).